 Every facilitator must profess faith in the Lord Jesus Christ as the Son of God and his Savior and Lord.
 It is expected that they will be exemplary in their personal faith and conduct.
 This includes a consistent testimony personally, at home, at church, at work, and in society at large.
 Their lives are to be marked by daily Bible reading and prayer, and active attendance and service in the church.
 They are to cultivate the Christian virtues, as God enables.
 They must be free from practices or habits which are harmful or damaging to his Christian testimony.
 Since they will be training future ministers of the gospel, their life is to be such that students can observe as an example of a useful Christian minister.

 Teaching: Facilitators will manage the classroom dialog according to the schedule set forth in the syllabus.
-Each class requires at least 6 classes of 120 minutes each.
-Students will have about four (4) hours of course work outside of class per each hour of class dialog.
-Facilitators and mentors are to dress appropriately for class.
-Facilitators and mentors members should pace their dialog sessions so that all the areas of the course are covered in class.
+Each course requires at least 6 dialog sessions of 120 minutes each.
+Facilitators should pace their dialog sessions so that all the areas of the course are covered in class.
 Questions and discussion from students should be encouraged, but should be kept under control.

 Facilitators are encouraged to consider opposing views fairly and charitably.
 By providing the best possible arguments for opposing views and dealing fairly with them, the instructor will provide students with a more firm certainty of the correctness of the Reformed faith as taught at LAMP.
 Facilitators are to keep accurate attendance and grade records.
 These records are to be kept by the instructor on an ongoing class.
 Later these records be stored at the seminary local Learning Site.